slok/kahoy/README.md

 ### `git`

-This is the best one for **gitops**.

-This is the default provider.
 This provider understands git and can read states from a git repository, these 2 states are based on 2 git revisions.

 Using `before-commit` will make a plan based on the manifests of `HEAD` (new state) and the commit provided (old state).
 Normally used when executed from `master/main` branch.

 Instead of providing the `before-commit`, by default will get the base parent of the current branch `HEAD` (new state) against the default branch (old state), normally `master/main`).
 This provider is used when you are executing kahoy from a branch in a pull request.

-Apart from knowing how to get an old and a new state from a git repository. **Git provider understands diff/patches**, this would make Kahoy only be applied what has been changed between these two revisions/commits.
-This is interesting in many cases:
+Apart from knowing how to get an old and a new state from a git repository.

-- When you have lost of resources:
-  - Have a clear view of what is changing.
-  - Blazing fast deployments.
-- Operators sometimes change deployed manifests, this provider avoids overwriting every manifest on each deployment.
-- Split full syncs with partial syncs (you can continue making a full sync every hour or whatever).

 ## :bulb: Use cases